-In addition to the admission requirements set forth by The Graduate School, applicants to the M.S.A.T. degree program must also complete and submit secondary application forms to the AT Director and the Department of Kinesiology.
+In addition to the admission requirements set forth by The Graduate School, applicants to the M.S.A.T. degree program must also meet additional requirements to be considered for admissions.
 The following requirements are mandatory for admission eligibility and consideration and must be verifiable during the application process:

 - Completion of a Baccalaureate degree program from a nationally recognized accredited University.